 The mill ran intermittently for years until the outbreak of WWII closed all gold mines as non-essential for the war effort.
 Bill’s son took over and operated it for a brief time starting in 1949.
 Bill ran the mill one last time for about a month in 1966.
 The National Park Service acquired it from the Keys estate in 1971.

-Along the way to the mill is a windmill known as the Desert Queen Well.
+On the way to the mill is a windmill known as the Desert Queen Well.
 Excavated in 1908 by William Morgan.
 He sunk the well to a depth of 116 feet to reach water for the Desert Queen mine a few miles off to the east.
 It did not deliver water to the Wall Street Mill.

 Bill Keys has quite a long history around the region.
 One of the more famous stories involves a gun battle between Keys and a man named Worth Bagley.
 As the story goes, a retired lawman named Bagley moved into a nearby homestead in the late 1930s.
 An argument developed over access to water at the Wall Street Well next to the mill.
 After some time, a few of Keys’ cattle were mysteriously shot.
 Bagley reportedly became obsessed with murdering Keys over access to the water.
-Finally, in May of 1943, they had a confrontation and Keys shot and killed Bagley at the spot marked along the trail.
+Finally, in May 1943, they had a confrontation and Keys shot and killed Bagley at the spot marked along the trail.

 The area around the mill has a few other items leftover from Keys’ various side projects.
 Near the mill, an old 1929 Lincoln Phaeton, which was converted into a truck, sits idly rusting away.
-Directly east of the mill and behind some trees are left-overs from Bill’s stone carving endeavors.
+Directly east of the mill and behind some trees are discards from Bill’s stone carving endeavors.
 He seemed to enjoy working stone and there is much more blockwork at his ranch.

 If you are interested in more history on Bill Keys, consider a ranger-guided tour of Keys Ranch.
 You can contact Joshua Tree to arrange a tour.
 Tours are often only available on a seasonal basis and typically cost a small fee ($10 at the time of this writing).
 Keys Ranch, and the area surrounding it, are otherwise completely off-limits to all public entry to protect the ranch from vandalism.